 Postpartum hemorrhage remains one of the most significant maternal complications of childbirth in the United States, with peripartum transfusion the most commonly identified morbidity (Ehrenthal, Chichester, Cole, et al., 2012).
-Given the increased risk for transfusion among women with anemia and placentation disorders, we will assess on-site blood banking for all high-risk deliveries (Rouse, MacPherson, Landon, et al., 2006).
+Given the increased risk for transfusion among women with anemia and placentation disorders, we will assess on-site blood banking for all high risk deliveries (Rouse, MacPherson, Landon, et al., 2006).

-Lastly, our definition of high-risk deliveries includes deliveries of low birth weight infants.
-An abundance of literature has demonstrated that very small infants delivered in Level 3 nurseries have better outcomes (Chung, Phibbs, Boscardin, et al., 2010; Phibbs, et al., 1996).
-In the 1970s, regionalization of perinatal care was instituted in the United States, and evaluations have demonstrated that antepartum risk identification and transfer of management of high-risk pregnancies to tertiary centers for delivery resulted in reduced neonatal mortality (McCormick, et al., 1985).
-Regionalization of perinatal care has been widely accepted in the United States and reaffirmed in a recent American Academy of Pediatrics Policy Statement (AAP, 2012).
-We include a broader definition to high risk and now propose to measure the proportion of high-risk deliveries that occur in hospitals with Level 3 or higher NICUs.
+Lastly, our definition of high risk deliveries includes deliveries of low birthweight infants.
+There is an abundance of literature that has demonstrated that very small infants delivered in level 3 nurseries have better outcomes (Chung, Phibbs, Boscardin, et al., 2010; Phibbs, et al., 1996).
+In the 1970s, regionalization of perinatal care was instituted in the United States; evaluations have demonstrated that antepartum risk identification and transfer of management of high risk pregnancies to tertiary centers for delivery resulted in reduced neonatal mortality (McCormick, et a., 1985).
+Regionalization of perinatal care has been widely accepted in the United States and reaffirmed in a recent AAP Policy Statement (AAP.
+2012).
+We include a broader definition for high risk and now propose to measure the proportion of high-risk deliveries that occur in hospitals with Level 3 or higher NICUs.